Black Seed Oil

 For more information on oil of black seed, click here.

 Briana Mercado is an alumna from the University of Wisconsin Milwaukee.
 Mercado graduated with a degree in broadcasting and communication.
 She has worked in multimedia outlets from print, broadcasting and social media.
-She found a passion in ayuberic medicine prevention in college, and continues her work serving as the Marketing Coordinator for North American Herb & Spice.
+She found a passion in Ayurvedic medicine in college, and continues her work serving as the Marketing Coordinator for North American Herb & Spice.
 On her off time she likes to try new recipes and stay as active as possible.